How To Build A FinTech App

-- Design an effective user interface (UI), by following the guidance in “User interface design guidelines: 10 rules of thumb”.
+- Design an effective user interface (UI) that takes into mind all the web pages you plan designs you will publish by following this tutorial guidance in “User interface design guidelines: 10 rules of thumb”.

 - Use js to code the web app since this open-source runtime environment is suitable for developing performant and scalable web apps.